Cloud POS vs. Legacy POS: Which Is Better for Modern Retailers?

 Discuss with your team members

-Nothing beats best against the project odds if you have a practice of clear communication and feedbacks with your project team.
+Nothing beats the best against the project odds if you have a practice of clear communication and feedback with your project team.
 It may include meetings with the team members, project stakeholders, and members involved in the project.
 Ensure that your team members are on one mind with the process.

 Develop a high-performing team